nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   ...
   // clang-format on

-To exclude the whole file from being formatted, surround the whole file with the special comments.
+To exclude an entire file from being formatted, surround the whole file with the special comments.

 check-style-clang-format.py